sajibcse68/MyDailyLearn/javascript/redux/redux-saga.md

 }
 ```

-2. `takeLates --` takes every matching action and runs the instructed saga bu `chancels any previous saga task` if it is still running
+2. `takeLates --` takes every matching action and runs the instructed saga but `chancels any previous saga task` if it is still running

 ```js
 function* watchLastAction( {